DEAL-US/AYNEXT/README.md

 TARGET_QUERY would ideally be used when negative examples have been generated by changing the target of positive examples.
 The same applies to SOURCE_QUERY and generation by changing the source.

-We compute the following metrics: precision, recall, accuracy, MAP, and MRR.
+We compute the following metrics: precision, recall, accuracy, MAP, MRR, and WMR.
 Our referential metric is precision.
 Recall is also useful but to a lesser extend (since recall does not matter if the knowledge extracted is not, in almost all cases, correct).
 We have included MAP and MRR, since they enjoy some popularity, but there are some concerns regarding them:

 MRR:
 * It can only be computed when a completion tehcnique outputs continuous scores.